 Heatmap¶

-A heatmap is a data visualization tool that intuitively displays user interactions on a web page using color gradients, such as clicks and scrolling.
+A heatmap is a data visualization tool that intuitively displays user interactions on a webpage, such as clicks and scrolling, through color gradients.
 This color coding helps frontend engineers quickly identify elements users focus on and areas that may need optimization.
-For example, high-frequency areas on the click heatmap might indicate strong user demand for specific features, guiding engineers to highlight interfaces or enhance functionalities.
+For example, high-frequency areas on the click heatmap may indicate a strong user demand for a specific feature, guiding engineers to highlight the interface or enhance the function.

 Viewing Heatmaps¶